elenderg/PAL-1000/instruções de compilação.md

 `If the field is nil, break.`

-`If the field is duplicated in the type's fields, abort with "_The '_" then the field's name then "_' field is defined more than once._" and the field's locus; exit.`
+`If the field is duplicated in the type's fields, abort with "The '_" then the field's name then "_' field is defined more than once._" and the field's locus; exit.`

 `Resolve the field.`

 `If the compiler's abort flag is set, exit.`

-`If the field's type's cooking flag is set, abort with "_Recursive definition with '_" then the field's type's name then "_'._" and the field's locus; exit.`
+`If the field's type's cooking flag is set, abort with "Recursive definition with '_" then the field's type's name then "_'._" and the field's locus; exit.`

 `Resolve the field's type (optional info).`

 `If the field's reference flag is not set, repeat.`

-`If the field's type cannot be reduced to "_pointer", abort with "_Exactly what do you mean by '(reference)' here on this '_" then the field's name then "_'?_" and the field's locus; exit.`
+`If the field's type cannot be reduced to "_pointer", abort with "Exactly what do you mean by '(reference)' here on this '_" then the field's name then "_'?_" and the field's locus; exit.`

 `Repeat.`